taliesintenerelli/StreamSimulator/README.md

-# StreamSimulatorCPP: Streaming Service Simulation
+# StreamSimulator: Streaming Service Simulation

 ## Project Overview
 StreamSimulatorCPP is an academic project simulating a streaming service, similar to Netflix or Hulu, developed from scratch.
 This C++ application implements object-oriented programming principles to emulate real-world streaming service functionalities.